Small Values of Indefinite Diagonal Quadratic Forms at Integer Points in at least five Variables: First Coupling via Diophantine Approximation

 \subsection{Refined Variant of Weyl's Inequality}

-In order to associate $S_j(\alpha)$ with the previous Diophantine approximation of $q_j \alpha$, we need the following variant of Weyl's inequality, which gives a bound for the absolute value of $S_j(\alpha)$ in terms of $y_j$ and $|\rho_j|$. \begin{lemma} If \eqref{eq:Dio:1} and \eqref{eq:Dio:2} holds, then we have
+In order to control the magnitude of $S_j(\alpha)$ in terms of the denominator $y_j$ and the approximation error $\rho_j$, corresponding to the Diophantine approximation of $q_j \alpha$ introduced previously, we need the following (well-known) variant of Weyl's inequality.